'Tis the Season for Holiday Scams. Here's How to Spot Them and Avoid Them

 Assistant V.P. of Retail Services

 Retailers and shoppers aren’t the only ones gearing up for the holidays.
 Scammers are too.
-In fact, the threat of fraud and identity theft typically increases during the holiday season This time of year, it’s important to watch out for secret shopper scams, Christmas phishing scams and other prevalent holiday scams:
+In fact, the threat of fraud and identity theft typically increases during the holiday season This time of year, it’s important to watch out for secret shopper scams, Christmas phishing scams and other common holiday scams:

 Also known as a "grandparent scam," this crime involves an impostor contacting a senior citizen, posing as a grandchild or other family member, and fabricating a family emergency that requires immediate financial assistance.
 They may impersonate your loved one convincingly, play on your emotions and insist that you send money right away.
 They will also demand that you don’t tell anyone.
 Grandparent scams are some of the most sinister holiday scams because they are so personal and manipulative.

 Source: Federal Trade Commission Consumer Information

 What to do if you encounter an impostor scam:

 - Do not react immediately, no matter how urgent the caller says the emergency is.

 - Verify that the caller is really who they say they are by asking personal questions that a stranger couldn’t possibly answer.

 - Report the fraud at ftc.gov/complaint or by calling 1-800-FTC-HELP.

 There is such a thing as legitimate mystery shopping.
 And over the holiday season, legitimate companies may hire secret holiday shoppers to evaluate a retailer based on certain customer service and shopping experience metrics.
 Usually, these companies invite strangers to make certain purchases and report on their experience.
 In these cases, the shopper is reimbursed and usually gets to keep the product they buy.

 Here’s an example of Secret Shopper Scam:

 What to do if you witness a Secret Shopper Scam:

 - Never trust a secret shopper offer that you didn’t initiate or apply for.
 This means never giving out personal information over the phone unless you are the one who initiated the call.

 - Never pay any sort of fee to be a mystery shopper.
 Legitimate companies don’t charge people, they pay people to work for them.